Usher And Grace Miguel Split After Singer’s Herpes Nightmare Scandal, ‘Us Weekly’ Reports

 “We remain deeply connected, loving friends who will continue supporting each other through the next phases of our lives.
 The enormous amount of love and respect that we have for each other will only increase as we move forward.”

-But while their announcement did not emit any bad blood vibe, several news outlets, including Hollywood Life, are under the impression that the real reason why they decided to have a divorce is because of the cheating allegations that brought about the 36-year-old singer’s herpes nightmare.
+But while their announcement did not emit any bad blood vibe, several news outlets, including Hollywood Life, are under the impression that the real reason why they decided to have a divorce is because of the cheating allegations that brought about the 36-year-old singer’s rumored herpes nightmare.

 Citing an unnamed source, Hollywood Life said that Usher and Grace Miguel had been having “intimacy issues for years.”